 Description: Whether as a component of a bug out bag, backup communication for weather emergencies or as a companion on a hiking/camping adventure where the weight of a pack is not the overriding concern, the Eton Scorpion Emergency Crank Radio is a must-have.

 In tests, the Eton Scorpion generated nine minutes of battery life with two minutes of cranking.

 Backcountry reception is good, as is audio quality.
 The radio connects you to seven National Oceanic and Atmospheric Administration (NOAA) stations that provide weather alerts and warnings.
 Using a USB cord you can hand crank the radio to charge your mobile devices.

 You can also charge the Scorpion using a wall outlet as well as solar power.
 Wall outlet charging takes about 12.5 hours to go from a dead battery to a full charge.
 Solar charging takes about 10 hours of direct sunlight.
 One more charging option is to connect the radio to a computer via a USB Cord.

 The Eton Scorpion is designed tough.
 A thick rubber outer casing is splash proof and can take heavy outdoor use.
 Other features include a LED flashlight that provides up to 20 feet of visibility.
 A handy bottle opener is a part of the design as is the carabineer-style handle which allows you to attach the Scorpion to your backpack or bug out bag.

-Powertraveler Powermonkey 5v And 12v Solar Portable Charger
+Powertraveller Powermonkey Solar Portable Charger

 Exped Mega Mat 10